Starkville to Meridian - Serving Central and East Mississippi

 Do I need a permit to build a fence in Artesia, MS?

-For projects in Artesia, the safest path is to verify requirements with Lowndes County Building Inspection-17 Airline Rd., Columbus, MS 39701, phone 662-329-5860-before setting posts, since the county states permits must be obtained before construction begins.
-Lowndes County Building Inspection also participates in the National Flood Insurance Program and can provide information on special flood hazard areas that can affect fence placement.
-If your Artesia mailing address actually falls inside Columbus city limits, confirm fence rules with the City of Columbus as well.
+Likely yes, and you don't have to sort it out alone.
+Lowndes County requires permits before construction begins, so the safe path is to check with Lowndes County Building Inspection at 17 Airline Rd., Columbus, MS 39701, phone 662-329-5860, before we set posts - and we'll take care of that for you.
+The county also takes part in the National Flood Insurance Program and can tell us whether a special flood hazard area affects where your fence goes.
+And if your Artesia mailing address actually falls inside Columbus city limits, we'll confirm the fence rules with the City of Columbus too.

 Ready for a fence estimate?